Interpreting the strong clustering of ultra-diffuse galaxies by halo spin bias: Discussion

 \subsection{Implications for galaxy formation models and observations of halo secondary bias}

 The strong correlation between dwarf galaxy size and halo spin (calculated using all particles) has significant implications for both semi-analytical models (SAMs) and hydrodynamic simulations.
-SAMs typically assume that galaxy size is proportional to the product of halo spin and virial radius \citep[e.g.][]{somervilleSemianalyticModelCoevolution2008, bensonALACTICUSSemianalyticModel2012}.
-Our results suggest that to best recover the properties of dwarf galaxies, these models should adopt a spin definition that includes unbound particles.
-While this does not drastically shift the overall size distribution, it substantially alters the spin-ranking of individual halos.
+SAMs typically assume that disk size is proportional to the product of halo spin and virial radius \citep[e.g.][]{somervilleSemianalyticModelCoevolution2008, bensonALACTICUSSemianalyticModel2012}.
+Our results suggest that to best recover the properties of dwarf galaxies, these models should also consider a spin definition that includes unbound particles.
+While this does not affect the overall size distribution, it can substantially change the spin-ranking of individual halos.